webu/dalec/README.md

 * 🐦 dalec-twitter: get tweets from twitter
 * 🎞 dalec-youtube: get last uploaded videos from youtube
 * 🎥 dalec-imdb: get last movies from imdb

+## Manage a new external source

+If you want to add a specific external source, you just have to extends `dalec.proxy.Proxy` and override it's `_fetch` method.

+To create a dalec child (a proper way), you should create a new django app with the name pattern `dalec_<yourExternalSourceUname>`